-Alternatively, through utilization of the Observations, measurements and samples model, an observation providing the value of this property for the feature being investigated may be utilized to fulfil the data requirements ensuing from the Pallet Interface.
+Alternatively, through utilization of the OMS model, an observation providing the value of this property for the feature being investigated may be utilized to fulfil the data requirements ensuing from the Pallet Interface.
 This approach makes it possible for the information system to ‘describe’ how the result (here mass value) was obtained together with the relevant value.

 For this purpose, the observation shall have observedProperty “mass”, the result shall be of the type “Measure” and the scale (unit of measure) shall be suitable for mass measurements.
 Thus, the requirements ensuing from the Pallet Interface are fulfilled, while additional relevant measurement meta-information is also provided; model consistency has been ensured.
 This approach is illustrated in Figure 5.